 2026 Industry Trends Shaping B2B Demand

 Cars are getting old.
 Like, historically old.
-12.8 years average — that's a record.
-Older cars break down more, need more parts, and require more complex diagnostics.
+12.8 years average β that's a record, according to S&P Global Mobility.
+Older cars break down more, need more parts, and demand more complex diagnostics.
 Great news if you're building an auto repair shop leads pipeline.

 EVs complicate things.
-About 40% fewer routine maintenance visits (no oil changes, fewer brake replacements).
-But new niches are popping up fast — battery packs, high-voltage wiring, specialized EV software.
-The independent shops scrambling to learn EV repair?
-They need equipment.
-They need training.
-They need vendors who can actually help.
+Roughly 40% fewer routine maintenance visits (no oil changes, fewer brake replacements).
+But new niches are popping up fast β battery packs, high-voltage wiring, specialized EV software.
+And the shops scrambling to service them need vendors.
+If your product touches that world, an adjacent play is an EV charging station email list β same buyers, growing budgets.

 Other shifts worth noting: mobile mechanics grew roughly 15% in 2024.
-Franchise chains keep buying up independents.
-And AI-powered diagnostics plus telematics integrations are forcing even the most old-school shops to adopt tech they would've laughed at five years ago.
-Any auto repair shop database you build today should account for these changes — because the landscape six months from now won't look like today's.
+Franchise chains keep swallowing independents.
+And AI-powered diagnostics plus telematics integrations are forcing even the most old-school shops to adopt tech they'd have laughed at five years ago.
+Any auto repair shop database you build today should account for these changes β because the landscape six months from now won't look like today's.

 3 Ways to Get an Auto Repair Shop Email List in 2026

 There are really only three paths here.
-I've seen people try all three.
+I've watched people try all three.
 Here's what actually happens with each one.

+And it's not just him.
+Cold-outreach benchmarks put the average purchased list at a 7β8% bounce rate, spiking to 15β20% in weaker segments β enough to drag your whole domain into spam folders.
 Pre-built lists aren't worthless.
 They're fine for a one-shot campaign where you don't care about long-term deliverability.
-But if you're doing ongoing outreach — which you should be — you'll rebuy every quarter.
+But if you're doing ongoing outreach β which you should be β you'll rebuy every quarter.
 That $500 becomes $2,000/year real quick.

-DIY works in one scenario: you're targeting a tight geographic area, say 150–200 shops in one metro, and you want to personalize every single email.
+DIY works in exactly one scenario: you're targeting a tight geographic area, say 150β200 shops in one metro, and you want to personalize every single email.
 For that kind of micro-campaign, hand-research pays off.
 For anything at scale?
 Forget it.

 This is the approach that didn't exist five years ago and now makes the other two feel outdated.
 Instead of buying someone else's stale spreadsheet or spending weeks building your own, you pull live data straight from Google Maps and business websites.

-Scrap.io currently indexes 392,308 auto repair shops across the US.
-The filtering is where it gets interesting: narrow by state, city, Google rating, whether they have an email listed, social media accounts, even what ad pixels they're running on their website.
-Every export includes 70+ data points per business — name, address, phone, email, website, social links, review count, the works.
+Scrap.io currently indexes 394,417 auto repair shops across the US.
+Here's the part that saves you money: of those, 137,869 have an email on file.
+And the filter for "email present" runs before a single credit is spent.
+So you never pay to export a shop you can't email.
+Zero waste.
+Narrow by state, city, Google rating, whether they have an email listed, social accounts, even what ad pixels they're running.
+Every export ships with 70+ data points per business β name, address, phone, email, website, social links, review count, the works.

 Who Needs an Auto Repair Shop Email List?
 Real B2B Examples

 Enough theory.
-Here's who's actually buying these lists and what they're doing with them — with real numbers attached.
+Here's who's actually buying these lists and what they're doing with them β real numbers attached.

 Software & SaaS Companies

-Tekmetric sells shop management software at $179–199/month per location.
-They've got 12,000+ repair shops using their platform already.
-To keep growing, they need to reach the thousands of independent shops still running on handwritten tickets and Excel spreadsheets.
+Tekmetric sells shop-management software at $179β199/month per location.
+They've already got 12,000+ repair shops on the platform.
+To keep growing, they need to reach the thousands of independent shops still running on handwritten tickets and Excel.
 An auto repair shop email list filtered by "no website" or "basic website" hands them exactly those prospects.

-AutoLeap takes a similar angle — shop management SaaS, slightly different positioning.
-They published a study verified by Hobson & Company claiming their clients see a 30% average revenue bump after switching.
-That stat in a cold email with the right subject line?
-Opens doors.
-But first you need the doors — meaning verified auto repair shop owner email contacts.
+AutoLeap plays a similar game β shop-management SaaS, slightly different positioning.
+They published a study verified by Hobson & Company claiming clients see a 30% average revenue bump after switching.
+Drop that stat into a cold email with the right subject line and doors open.
+But first you need the doors β meaning verified auto repair shop owner email contacts.

 Equipment Suppliers & Parts Distributors

 If you sell lifts, alignment machines, tire changers, or diagnostic scanners, one deal can be worth $5,000 to $50,000.
-At that ticket size, even a $49/month data subscription pays for itself on a single closed sale.
-Parts distributors and auto parts store operators need direct access to shop owners who make purchasing decisions — not the front desk person, not a technician.
+At that ticket size, a $49/month data subscription pays for itself on a single closed sale.
+Parts distributors and auto parts store operators need direct access to shop owners who make purchasing decisions β not the front-desk person, not a technician.
 A solid mechanic leads list segmented by shop size and specialty gets you there without cold-calling from the Yellow Pages.

 Marketing Agencies & Service Providers

-Wiygul Automotive consolidated from 4+ disconnected marketing tools into a single platform (Eloqua) and saw their repeat purchase rate climb steadily over three years.
-Not flashy, but that's how real businesses scale — by fixing the plumbing.
+Wiygul Automotive consolidated 4+ disconnected marketing tools into a single platform (Eloqua) and watched their repeat-purchase rate climb steadily over three years.
+Not flashy.
+But that's how real businesses scale β by fixing the plumbing.

 And those aren't the only use cases.
 Insurance companies prospect auto shops.
 Financing companies do too.
-Accounting software vendors, used car dealers looking for service partnerships, local marketing agencies pitching reputation management — the car repair and maintenance service email list market goes wider than most people think.
+Accounting-software vendors, car dealers chasing service partnerships, used car dealers, local agencies pitching reputation management β the car repair and maintenance service email list market goes wider than most people think.

 How to Choose the Right Auto Repair Email List Provider